-5.1.4.1 A pressure gauge shall be fitted after each stage of the compressor.

-5.1.4.2 Provision shall be made to measure the air temperature at the delivery pipe immediately after the compressor.

-5.1.4.3 The instrumentation of the attached compressors shall be subject to special consideration by the Register in each case.
+- 5.1.4.1 A pressure gauge shall be fitted after each stage of the compressor. - 5.1.4.2 Provision shall be made to measure the air temperature at the delivery pipe immediately after the compressor. - 5.1.4.3 The instrumentation of the attached compressors shall comply with the requirements of 5.1.4.1 and 5.1.4.2 as far as their design allows.